 Full-Time Faculty: P.J.
-Ball, Charlisa Daniels, Grant A. Edwards, John Farrar, Gwen Fields, Kebede Gemene, Michael Guy, Patrick Hare, Isabelle Lagadic, Lili Ma, Diana McGill, Amber Onorato, Laura L. Padolik, K.C.
-Russell, Bradley Sieve, Keith Walters
+Ball, Charlisa Daniels, Grant A. Edwards, John Farrar, Gwen Fields, Kebede Gemene, Michael Guy, Patrick Hare, Molly Hopper, Isabelle Lagadic, Lili Ma, Diana McGill, Amber Onorato, Laura L. Padolik, K.C.
+Russell, Catherine Shelton, Bradley Sieve, Keith Walters

-Special opportunities for our students: Students interested in chemistry have many opportunities outside the classroom where they can apply their skills and interests.
+Special opportunities for our students: Students interested in chemistry & biochemistry have many opportunities outside the classroom where they can apply their skills and interests.
 The department is extremely well equipped to support faculty-student collaborative work, and the department strongly encourages students to work with a professor on an undergraduate research project.
-Students have the opportunity to participate in several different vibrant research groups as well as regional internship experiences.
+Students can participate in several different vibrant research groups as well as regional internship experiences.
 The department also provides several international opportunities.
 The department has a very active student group, the Student Affiliates of the American Chemical Society, as well as an honor society, Gamma Sigma Epsilon Chemistry Honor Society (www.gammasigmaepsilon.org).

 Special admission requirements: The admission standards for all students pursuing degrees in chemistry and those interested in pre-professional areas of emphasis offered by the department are: mathematics ACT ≥ 22, English ACT ≥ 18 and reading ACT ≥ 20 (or their equivalencies), or successful completion of appropriate developmental courses.
 Transfer students must meet these requirements before declaring a chemistry major as well.
 There are also requirements for registering for CHE 120 General Chemistry I - NS (3 credits) .
 The prerequisite is high school chemistry and one of the following: 1) a minimum score of 22 on the ACT mathematics section or equivalent, 2) a B- or better in CHE 102 Introduction to Chemistry (3 credits) , or 3) satisfactory performance on the department’s placement exam.
 Students should contact the department to schedule the placement exam if they had high school chemistry but scored less than 22 on the ACT mathematics section and wish to try to place into this course.